 Females can lay eggs without mating, but these offspring will all be male.
 [This is called arrhenotokous parthenogenesis.
 Most parthenogenetic offspring are female, as with aphids, so this is different.]
 If populations become especially high, European red mites will disperse themselves in a behavior called ballooning.
 Damage caused by European red mites While it is all well and good to let these pests have their day in early spring, as temperatures rise and populations increase, they can cause serious damage to apple, cherry, pear, plum, prune, and walnut.
 They may also be found on almond, chestnut, currants, gooseberries, grapes, peach, and raspberries, as well as roses, privet, lilac, elm, alder, and black locust.
 Young mites prefer feeding in the relative safety of the undersides of leaves.
 Older, more mature mites feed on both sides.
 Light feeding will cause leaf stippling.
 Heavy feeding can bronze leaves.
 Bronzing may be fine for baby shoes, but it makes photosynthesis impossible.
 Whereas other mites produce webbing and cause leaf drop, the European red mite produces little or no webbing and no leaf drop.
 Persistent, heavy mite feeding can also cause transpiration burn (dead spots), reduced fruit size and quality, shoot growth, trunk and limb growth, and root growth.
 If populations of European red mites become significant, you can apply delayed dormant horticultural oil, but that oil may cause sunburn damage.
 It’s a tough call.
 Since European red mites have demonstrated resistance to miticides (a type of pesticide geared toward mites), it is better to avoid chemical sprays.
 Spraying these pests with a hose does nothing.
 If your garden or landscape has a lot of biodiversity, odds are pretty good that there will be enough predators to control European red mite populations.
 Also, keeping plants dust-free makes the environment less hospitable to these pests.
 Amaranth is an ancient, drought-tolerant, high protein grain that thrives in alkaline soil.
 My first experience with amaranth was disbelief, when someone told me you could pop tiny amaranth seeds like popcorn.
 They were correct.
 [Did you know that you can also pop wheat, rice, millet, sorghum, barley, and quinoa?
 It’s true.]
 Cousin to pigweed, amaranth is a pseudocereal.
 Pseudocereals are grains used as cereals but are not members of the grass family.
 Quinoa and buckwheat are pseudocereals.
 How amaranth grows Amaranth plants are able to fix atmospheric nitrogen, the same way legumes do, which helps these plants to grow rapidly, even in poor soil.
 Seeds germinate in only 3 to 5 days, under ideal conditions.
 Plants grow best in sunny locations, spaced 8 to 10 inches apart.
 Amaranth branches little or not at all, putting all their efforts into striking seed heads.
 These upright flower spikes become weighted down with an abundance of white, brown, black, green, red, purple, or pink seeds, depending on the species.
 Amaranth species Native to Central and South America, people started growing amaranth around the same time corn was domesticated, but amaranth only uses half the water needed by corn.
 A green, prostrate variety of amaranth, the seabeach amaranth, once found in abundance on Long Island’s sand dunes, is now one of the most threatened plants on Earth.
 The name amaranth comes to us from the Greek words for unfading flower.
 Aside from amaranth’s unfading flowers, you would be hard pressed to find a more confusingly diverse group of plants.
 Botanists and plant geneticists are still trying to sort it out.
 All we need to know, at this point, is that amaranth plants fall into one of three categories: those grown for looks, greens, or grains.

-Viroids are the smallest known infectious pathogens, made up of a single, naked strand of RNA.
+Viroids are the smallest known infectious pathogens, made of a single, naked RNA strand.
 Other diseases caused by viroids include potato tuber spindle disease, avocado sunblotch, and peach latent mosaic.
-Exocortis used to be a serious threat to citrus tress, especially those grown with Trifoliate rootstocks, but strict regulations and agricultural inspections have reduced the likelihood of exocortis affecting your citrus trees.
-That is, if your trees are relatively young.
+Scalybutt used to be a serious threat to citrus trees, especially those grown with Trifoliate rootstocks, but strict regulations and agricultural inspections have reduced the likelihood of scalybutt affecting your citrus trees.
+That is if your trees are relatively young.
 Older trees (>40 years) may still be infected.
-This is important because you don’t want to spread exocortis viroids to uninflected trees.
-Symptoms of exocortis If you see drying, cracking, and lifting bark, it may be exocortis.
-Damaged bark may also peel away from the tree trunk in thin strips.
-This is called shelling.
+This is important because you don’t want to spread exocortis viroids to uninfected trees.
+Symptoms of scalybutt If you see drying, cracking, and lifting bark, it may be scalybutt.
+Damaged bark may also peel away from the tree trunk in thin strips in a behavior called shelling.
 Of course, these are the same symptoms of sunburn damage, so how would a gardener know the difference?
-For one thing, you may also see gum droplets under the loose bark, or stunting.
-Stunting occurs because nutrients are having a difficult time moving through damaged or exposed vascular bundles.
+For one thing, you may also see gum droplets under the loose bark or stunting.
+Stunting occurs because nutrients have difficulty moving through damaged or exposed vascular bundles.
 Sunburn damage generally does not cause stunting or gummosis.
-Dealing with exocortis You can’t cure exocortis and it is highly contagious.
-That being said, it probably won’t kill your tree.
-What it will do is reduce production and make your tree susceptible to other pest and disease problems.
+Dealing with scalybutt You can’t cure scalybutt, and it is highly contagious.
+But it probably won’t kill your tree.
+It will reduce harvests and make the tree susceptible to other pests and diseases.
 Unless you are ready to commit to complete sanitation of shoes, tools, and anything else that might come into contact with an infected tree, its removal is your best option, if only to protect neighboring trees.
 Imagine a container plant that grows a lush 6 feet tall and produces delicious, soft-skinned, seedless tropical fruits.
 Introducing… the babaco tree.
 Also known as mountain papaya, babaco is cousin to that other sweet tropical fruit of mammoth size.
 Commonly eaten fresh, or used in fruit salads, smoothies, and ice cream, babaco (Carica pentagona Heilborn) is believed to be a naturally occurring hybrid from Ecuador.
 People have been eating babaco fruit since the 1500s, but I had never heard of it until recently.
 Babaco description These herbaceous shrubs feature thick, mostly unbranched trunks that are covered with leaf scars, similar to other members of the Carica genus.
 The healthier the plant, the thicker the trunk.
 Large, palmate leaves, with prominent veins and long petioles, make this an attractive house or patio plant.
 Flowers are all female and fruit is generated parthenocarpically.
 That’s a big word which means without seeds.
 And it’s the fruit that should make babaco worth considering for those of us who prefer growing our own food.
 Five-sided babaco fruit is large, reaching 12” in length and 8” wide.
 Said to taste like a combination of strawberry, papaya, and pineapple, the fruit is somewhat acidic and not overly sweet.
 The skin is also edible.
 How babaco grows Babaco performs best in cool subtropical climates.
 Too much sun exposure can result in sunburned fruit and immature fruit drop.
 While it prefers coastal areas, babaco can be grown it semi-protected areas throughout California and other Mediterranean regions.
 While babaco can withstand brief exposure to freezing temperatures (>28°F), they are best brought indoors or put in a protected place during the coldest part of winter to avoid root rot.
 Babaco plants can easily be grown in containers and they thrive in greenhouses (or warm, moist homes).
 How to grow babaco Since babaco do not produce seeds, they are propagated vegetatively, or asexually.
 To do this, one foot diagonal segments are taken from an existing trunk, after fruit production is completed.
 These segments are first washed with a fungicide and then the bottom (rooting) side is dipped in rooting hormone.
 Segments are then stored vertically in a location where they can dry out and form calluses, much the way we treat pineapples.
 In time, roots and shoots will begin to appear and the segment of trunk is planted 8” below soil level.
 In just a little over a year, your babaco will be producing fruit!
 For the best fruit production, prune out any additional trunks as soon as they appear, except for one trunk, sometime around September, every year or two.
 This new trunk will replace the existing trunk.
 Trunks are only productive for a year or two.
 Babaco can also be propagated from cuttings, but with less success.

 Babaco grows best in light, well-drained soil.
 They require frequent irrigation and nitrogen feeding during fruit production.
 Mulching with composted chicken bedding will help your babaco tree thrive.
 Pests and diseases of babaco Babaco leaves are susceptible to fungal diseases, such as powdery mildew.
 Phytophthora root rot can also become a problem.
 Certain mites, specifically the two spotted mite and the strawberry mite can become problematic, as can snails and slugs, and deer.
 Add a touch of the tropics to your home or patio with a delicious babaco!
 In many gardening catalogs, you can find trees that boast multiple types of fruit.
 This is done by grafting twigs from various trees onto a parent tree.
 A man named Sam Van Aken created a tree with 40 different types of fruit growing on it.
 His Tree of 40 includes almonds, cherries, nectarines, peaches, and many other stone fruits, all grafted onto a single tree.
 Grafting is an excellent way of making the most out of a small gardening space and it can look pretty amazing.
 Grafting is an old technique used to join two plants together.
 A newer version, called budding, does the same thing, but in a different way.
 How does grafting work?
 The top half of a graft is called the scion and the lower portion is called the rootstock.
 Grafting works because plant hormones, called auxins, allow the vascular cambium tissues of both the scion and rootstock to merge.
 This allows water and sap to continue moving through the xylem and phloem.
 Before you jump on the grafting bandwagon, however, keep in mind that grafting is tricky.
 It takes practice.
 You also need to know that, after a graft is completed, even though a protective callus has formed, and the vascular tissues have fused, the wood does not.
 This means that graft unions should always be considered structurally weak.
 You should also know that the fruit and nuts produced on grafted trees contain seeds that hold the genetic information for the scion wood only, and not that of the rootstock.
 Also, if you have a plant that is putting out suckers, keep in mind that these are from the root stock, and not the productive aboveground portion of your plant.